overfullstack/overfullstack.github.io/src/pages/articles/2020-03-06---top-with-ad-hoc-polymorphism/index.md

 It's a generic interface that is parametric on a Type `T`.
 E.g., `Comparator<T>` in JDK is a simple typeclass. `Comparator<T>` has one operation `fun compare(a: T?, b: T?): Int`.
 Now for a type `String` to be a member of this typeclass, prepare a concrete `Comparator<String>` implementing its `fun compare(a: String?, b: String?): Int`.
 That's it!
 Now the `Collections.sort()` can make use of this concrete implementation to compare Strings.

 To put our above example into a formal definition - A type class defines some behavior in the form of operations that must be supported by a type.
-A type can be a member of a type class simply by providing implementations of the operations the type must support.
+A type can be a member of a type class by merely providing implementations of the operations the type must support.

 This principle can be used to define abstract interfaces like `Comparator<T>` and reusable templates like `Collections.sort()`, whose behavior is polymorphic to the type `T` being sorted.
 This is **Ad-hoc Polymorphism**.

 The term **Ad-hoc polymorphism** refers to polymorphic functions that can be applied to arguments of different types, but that behave differently depending on the type of the argument to which they are applied.

-The code that relies on type classes is open for extension.
-Just like how `Comparator<T>` can be extended to compare any type.
+The code that relies on type classes is open for extension, just like how `Comparator<T>` can be extended to compare any type.

 ## Template-Oriented-Programming with a POC